Denmark: Prehistory

 The earliest archaeological finds in Denmark date back to the Eem interglacial period from 130,000 to 110,000 BC.
 Denmark has been inhabited since around 12,500 BC and agriculture has been evident since 3900 BC.
 The Nordic Bronze Age (1800–600 BC) in Denmark was marked by burial mounds, which left an abundance of findings including lurs and the Sun Chariot.

 During the Pre-Roman Iron Age (500 BC – AD 1), native groups began migrating south, and the first tribal Danes came to the country between the Pre-Roman and the Germanic Iron Age, in the Roman Iron Age (AD 1–400).
 The Roman provinces maintained trade routes and relations with native tribes in Denmark, and Roman coins have been found in Denmark.
 Evidence of strong Celtic cultural influence dates from this period in Denmark and much of North-West Europe and is among other things reflected in the finding of the Gundestrup cauldron.

-The tribal Danes came from the east Danish islands (Zealand) and Scania and spoke an early form of North Germanic.
+The tribal Danes came from the east Danish islands (Zealand) and Scania, today Skåne in Southern Sweden, and spoke an early form of North Germanic.
 Historians believe that before their arrival, most of Jutland and the nearest islands were settled by tribal Jutes.
-The Jutes migrated to Great Britain eventually, some as mercenaries of Brythonic King Vortigern, and were granted the south-eastern territories of Kent, the Isle of Wight and other areas, where they settled.
+Many Jutes migrated to Great Britain, according to legend some as mercenaries of Brythonic King Vortigern, and formed the south-eastern territories of Kent, the Isle of Wight and other areas, where they settled.
 They were later absorbed or ethnically cleansed by the invading Angles and Saxons, who formed the Anglo-Saxons.
 The remaining Jutish population in Jutland assimilated in with the settling Danes.

 A short note about the Dani in Getica by the historian Jordanes is believed to be an early mention of the Danes, one of the ethnic groups from whom modern Danes are descended.
 The Danevirke defence structures were built in phases from the 3rd century forward and the sheer size of the construction efforts in AD 737 are attributed to the emergence of a Danish king.
 A new runic alphabet was first used around the same time and Ribe, the oldest town of Denmark, was founded about AD 700.